jamil7/SQLStreamStore.FSharp/README.md

 - Subscriptions aren't going to be supported.
 Wrapping them is more awkward than using C# in F#.

 ## TODO
-This section is now moved to the Project tab :D
+This section is now moved to the Projects tab :D